pivotal/docs-tap/intellij-extension/known-issues.md

 # Known Issues

-## Only supports using a single IntelliJ window
+This topic describes known issues with VMware Tanzu Developer Tools for IntelliJ.

+## No support for multiple IntelliJ windows

-- You may see a notification that the Tanzu Language Server has failed to start.
-Check that you only have one IntelliJ Project open in a single window.
-Try close the other windows, quitting IntelliJ, and trying again.
+**Symptom:** A notification appears saying that the Tanzu Language Server has failed to start.

+**Cause:** You have more than one IntelliJ Project open in a single window.

+**Solution:** Close the other windows, quit IntelliJ, and re-open IntelliJ.

+## Unqualified paths for Workload File Path and Local Path properties

+**Symptom:**

-## Workload File Path and Local Path properties on Tanzu Debug and Tanzu Live Update Run Configurations must be fully qualified paths
+**Cause:** Unqualified paths for the Workload File Path and Local Path properties on Tanzu Debug and Tanzu Live Update Run Configurations.

-- Ensure the `Workload File Path` and `Local Path` properties on your debug and live update configurations are the fully qualified paths.
-You can use the file picker provided on each input field to help enter correct values.
+**Solution:** Make the Workload File Path and Local Path properties on your Debug and Live Update configurations the fully qualified paths.
+Use the file picker on each input field to help you enter the correct values.